ojitha/ojitha.github.io/_posts/2025-09-12-LlamaIndexScienceCommunityChat.md

 ### Relevency Evaluation

 Mesures if the response and source nodes match the query.
+LlamaIndex's `RelevancyEvaluator` assesses the semantic alignment between user queries and generated responses by analyzing whether the answer directly addresses the question's intent and scope.

+This evaluator goes beyond simple keyword matching to understand contextual relevance, evaluating if the response stays on-topic, addresses all parts of multi-faceted questions, and provides information that genuinely helps answer what was asked.

 Create relevancy evaluator: